 Appalachian Trail – September 5, 2013

 O M G….how could something so small hurt so much!
-It was a minor abrasion, but it felt like someone was sticking a hot poker in my foot.
+It was a minor abrasion but it felt like someone was sticking a hot poker in my foot.
 I hate whiners, and now I had become a MAJOR groaning, sniveling baby.
 My feet seemed much better, so I decided to hike back out.
 The largest abrasion on the right foot had not scabbed over yet, so I had surrounded it with moleskin to relieve pressure, wrapped it well, and wedged it into my shoe, expecting some discomfort – but holy crap!
-I stood up, took a step, and growled as I jerked my foot up, quickly relieving any pressure.
+I stood up, stepped, and growled as I jerked my foot up, quickly relieving any pressure.
 “Freakin son of a bitch,” I muttered as I hopped around, trying to keep my balance.

 I hobbled to the car, where Ms. M commented on my slow, limping gait.
 “It does not seem any better,” she said.
 “It is better,” I said, attempting a smile that was just a push of broken syllables through gritted teeth.
 “Huh?” she said.
 “Good, I’m good,” I said as I moved towards the car, throwing a handful of Ibuprofen into my mouth as I turned away.
 Due to sitting still and fear of overstaying my welcome, anxiety was pulling me back to the Appalachian Trail.

 We reached the trailhead, and Ms. M hugged me goodbye quickly.
 She then headed up the trail with her friends.
 This was an active community.
 She had met a group of friends here, and as I organized my pack, I watched them practically jog up the mountain.
 I gimped up the trail behind them, muttering as I gingerly tried to place my feet around the many rocks and roots.
-As I moved up the mountain, I was already dreading the downhill resulting in more pressure on my feet.
+As I moved up the mountain, I was already dreading the downhill, which resulted in more pressure on my feet.

 It was a fantastic day for hiking.
-The temperatures were in the mid to low 60s, and the sky had cleared to a robin egg blue.
+The temperatures were mid to low 60s, and the sky had cleared to a robin egg blue.
 Best of all was the rolling, rockless terrain that began after the first climb.
 I loved these old hardwood forests and the spruce/pine needles that gave a slight bounce under my feet.
 I wanted to stretch my legs and soar like an…hmm, definitely not an eagle.
 I will go with waterfowl or duck.
 They beat and thrash to leave the water, but once they get going, they can move.
 They are also often in the air for a limited time before crashing back into the next body of water.

-I limped on over Holt’s ledges and Moose Mountain, stopping for lunch on the south peak of Moose Mountain.
+I limped over Holt’s ledges and Moose Mountain, stopping for lunch on the south peak of Moose Mountain.
 At the top of Moose, I looked off to the side of the trail and saw a large, flat slab of granite that appeared perfect for lunch.
 I gently made my way through the brush and laid out my gear.
 I had brought a sandwich from town and had alternated between obsessing over that and my feet, so I was stopping early to eat.

 The afternoon was languid, and I finally stopped early at a good campsite.
 Pulling off my shoes and socks was the best pain I had experienced in a long time – sugar, sweet agony as I slid the hindrances off my feet and fell back, gasping onto my sleeping bag, waiting for the sharp spikes of pain to subside slowly.
 After that, I never wanted to move again.